joinpursuit/guide-deployment/render/README.md

 Then save changes.
 You must wait a few minutes for the changes to take effect.

-To see the data from the database go to to your URL for your deployed app and add `/test` to the end of the URL.
+To see the data from the database, go to the URL for your deployed app and add `/test` to the end of the URL.
 You should see an array of days of the week.

 ![See data from database in the browser](./assets/see-data-in-browser.png)

-If you are getting errors of ENOTFOUND, or connection refused, try giving it another 5-10 minutes.
+If you are getting errors of ENOTFOUND or connection refused, try giving it another 5-10 minutes.
 Check the logs of the Postgres App and your App.
-If the logs in the Postgres app look ok but `app` is undefined, try waiting, this can be a sign that the deployment is not complete.
+If the logs in the Postgres app look ok, but `app` is undefined, try waiting.
+This can be a sign that the deployment is not complete.

 Once you've completed deployment, you can begin replacing the boilerplate code with your own.

-Every time you make a change to the `main` branch, Render will redeploy your app.
+When you change to the `main` branch, Render will redeploy your app.
 Make sure you are only pushing working changes to `main`.
-Keep separate branches for building new features and only merge them in when they work.
+Keep separate branches to build new features and only merge them when they work.